vybhavk/Building-a-Spam_Detector/README.md

 # Building a Spam detector by using python

-To build a model that detects spam mails in given text The most common ways to extract numerical features from text content, namely: tokenizing strings and giving an integer id for each possible token, for instance by using white-spaces and punctuation as token separators.
+To build a model that detects spam mails in given text.
+The most common ways to extract numerical features from text content, namely: tokenizing strings and giving an integer id for each possible token, for instance by using white-spaces and punctuation as token separators.

  Counting the occurrences of tokens in each document.Normalizing and weighting with diminishing importance tokens that occur in the majority of samples / documents.